KQM-git/TCL/docs/characters/pyro/xiangling.md

 **Notes**

 * Multiple Guobas can exist on-field at a time if Xiangling has enough Cooldown Reduction
-* Guoba self applies pyro aura when he attacks.
-This aura can be swirled.
+* Guoba self applies Pyro aura when he attacks.
+This aura can be Swirled.
 * Upon casting, Guoba can snapshot and benefit from 1 stack of the Crimson Witch of Flames 4-Piece Bonus.

 </TabItem>